dendronhq/handbook/handbook/handbook.people.benefits.md

   - we focus on [[written|handbook.company.values#documentation-first]] async communication to make this work - you'll probably have around 2h of synchronous meetings in any given week
 - we believe in being generous with equity and have a seven year excise window instead of the industry standard 90 days
   - you can read more about the benefits [here](https://dangelo.quora.com/10-Year-Exercise-Periods-Make-Sense) and [here](https://cs.stanford.edu/~rishig/90-day-exercise-windows.html)
+- we let you use your own equipment
+  - all team members get up to $5k to help setup their remote office
 - we are strong supporters of personal growth
   - we have a learning budget of $1500/person/year that can be applied to anything to help you grow and develop
 - we like books